Primošten old town peninsula on the Dalmatian coast

 From Šibenik, Primošten is about 25 minutes by car along the coastal road, or reachable by regular bus.
 From Split it takes around 50 minutes by car or bus.
 The town sits right on the main coastal highway (D8), making it easy to reach whether you are driving yourself or using public transport.

-Raduča Beach is considered the best beach in Primošten — a long pebble beach with crystal-clear water in a calm bay just a short walk from the old town.
+Raduča Beach is generally considered the best in Primošten — a long pebble beach with crystal-clear water in a calm bay just a short walk from the old town.
 Velika Raduča nearby is equally beautiful and tends to be quieter.
 Both are ideal for swimming and are backed by pine trees offering some shade.

 Powered by GetYourGuide